LapoStopponi/Analyzing-House-Market-Share-Florence/README.md

 1. To answer the first question, "What is the Neighborhood with the lowest Price per square meter?", I created a chart in Power BI.
  ![Neighborhood price Analysis](https://github.com/user-attachments/assets/b4e201d9-b1b3-47b6-9ff9-bafe55230ddf)
 It came out that the Neighborhood with the lowest price per square meter is Peretola, with a Price per square meter of  €2864,08.
 But my friend is looking for a 3 bedroom, and things change, in that case, as you can see from this graph.
+With Novoli-Parco di San Donato  €2708,74 is the Neighborhood with the lowest price per square meter as for the 3 bedrooms.
 ![Median Price per square meter by neighborhood 3 bedrooms](https://github.com/user-attachments/assets/4e644eb7-6768-4b42-85e2-1ba133bf25e6)
+W
 3. What's the median price we should expect to buy a house in Florence for?